 Typical job titles include Manufacturing Engineer Quality, Manufacturing Production Engineer, Manufacturing Procurement Engineer, Quality Engineer, Costing Engineer, Test and Commissioning Engineer, Installation Engineer, Process Engineer and Production Support Engineer.

-You should have a minimum of five GCSEs at grade C/4 or above including GCSE Maths at grade 5 or above, GCSE English grade C/4 or above and a Science or technical subject at GCSE grade C/4 or above, or relevant A Level subjects e.g. Maths, Physics, Engineering at Level 3 or above, or have relevant industry experience.
+To start the course you must be employed in a relevant role for a minimum of 30 hours per week.
+You should have as a minimum 5 GCSEs or equivalent at grade C/4 or above, including GCSE Maths (higher) at grade 5 or above GCSE English grade 4/C or above and also a science or technical subject at grade 4/C or above.

 You must be employed in a relevant role for a minimum of 30 hours per week and employed in a role that enables you to fulfil the criteria requirements of the end point assessment.